Pholisa-Fatyela/bootcamp/04-practical-variables.md

 > Do you still remember how to access values in a list?

-Now use the `callDurations` variable to calculate the following:
+Now use the `callDurations` List variable to calculate the following:

 * the total duration of all 4 last calls;
 * the total cost for each call;
 * the total cost for all calls.

+Remember to use indexes to access data.